SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 6. Activate the matching rule once you've configured it.

 ### Custom Metadata for Field Mapping
-7. Some Event allows custom field mapping between Salesforce and the application.
-These mappings define how data flows from Some Event to Salesforce.
+7. Summit Events allows custom field mapping between Salesforce and the application.
+These mappings define how data flows from Summit Event to Salesforce.

 8. Custom metadata types define which fields should be matched and transferred to the contact record.